ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ### **Observables**

 An **Observable** is the representation of a stream in code.
-It’s like a recipe for producing values.
-When you “subscribe” to an observable, it starts emitting values to the subscriber.
+It's like a recipe for producing values.
+When you "subscribe" to an observable, it starts emitting values to the subscriber.

 ### **Observers**